MuhammadNurD/my-portfolio/README.md

 # 💻 Developer Portfolio

 Welcome to my personal developer portfolio!
 This project showcases my skills, experience, and personality as a junior full-stack developer with a passion for building clean, responsive, and interactive web applications.
+The current state does not have back-end, however I do have plans to add that once the time is right.
+Enjoy!

 ## 🌟 Features